Sir0din/Hodlers/docs/index.md

 Lend your crypto in exchange for interest payments.
 Like a loan from a bank, except that you are the bank.
 -[Unbank yourself!](https://celsiusnetwork.app.link/133407dc61)

 _
 The rules a cryptocurrency is based on is enforced by a decentralised network of specialised computers.
-These work together to keep everything secure and make sure nobody can get up to any funny business.
+*These work together to keep everything secure and make sure nobody can get up to any funny business*

-These were built with one main goal in mind: to empower you, the user.
+These were built with one main goal in mind: **to empower you, the user.**